 - Bree offers 0% interest cash advances up to $750—saving $67 per $500 vs payday lenders

-- Most lenders verify disability income through bank account without credit checks
+- Most lenders verify disability income through a bank account without credit checks

 - Cash advances, installment loans, and credit unions beat expensive payday loans